"He went through six operations and was placed on a clinical trial so he could try new treatments.”

 - You haven’t fully recovered from any earlier surgery

-- You had chemotherapy, apart from temozolomide, as your first course of treatment (first line treatment)
+- You had chemotherapy, apart from temozolomide, as your first course of treatment (

 - You have cancer in the tissue covering the brain